 President & Governor

-In addition to his role as President and Governor of the Avalanche, Kroenke, 33, will continue to serve as the President and Governor of the NBA’s Denver Nuggets.
-Over the past three years as team President, Josh has been involved in every aspect of the Nuggets organization’s day-to-day operations and helped Denver to a franchise-record 57 regular-season wins (57-25) in 2012-13.
-This season will mark his seventh overall with the Nuggets front office.
+In addition to his responsibilities with the Avalanche, Kroenke, 34, serves as the President and Governor of the NBA’s Denver Nuggets.
+Over the past five years as team president, Josh has been involved in every aspect of the Nuggets’ day-to-day operations.
+This season will mark his eighth overall with the team’s front office.

-Away from the Avalanche and Nuggets, Kroenke serves on the Board of Directors for Arsenal Football Club in London and on the Board of Strategic Development for the Trulaske College of Business at the University of Missouri.
-Kroenke is an active supporter of KSE Charities and is involved in several other charitable endeavors, including the Todd Peglow Memorial Scholarship Fund at the University of Missouri.
-He is also a major supporter of the Playing For Change Foundation, which was co-founded by his sister, Whitney, and benefits children worldwide by building schools that specialize in teaching music and arts.
+Aside from his duties with the Avalanche and Nuggets, Kroenke serves as an Alternate Governor for the Colorado Rapids (Major League Soccer) and on the Board of Directors for Arsenal Football Club (English Premier League) in London.
+In his spare time, Kroenke enjoys skiing and playing golf and is an active supporter of Kroenke Sports Charities, which provides relevant programs and support, directly and with other nonprofit organizations, to ultimately assist, encourage, and enrich the lives of those in need.
+He is also involved in several other charitable endeavors, including the Todd Peglow Memorial Scholarship Fund at the University of Missouri.
+In addition, he is a major supporter of the Playing For Change Foundation, which was co-founded by his sister, Whitney, and benefits children worldwide by building schools that specialize in teaching music and arts.
+He currently serves on the Board of Strategic Development for the Trulaske College of Business at the University of Missouri.